joshua-mo-143/image_converter_service/README.md

 Once you've built the Docker image and it's running (or you're running the service locally), you can try sending the service an image or compressed tarball!

+You can then go to [http://localhost:8000](http://localhost:8000) (or whatever port you're running the service on) to access the web form!

-Currently there's no web form for the service that can take a file upload, but you can use curl to send a request, like so:
+You can also use curl to send a request, like so:

 ```bash
 curl -X POST -F file=@<image-or-archive-file> http://localhost:8000/convert
 ```
 ## TODO
-- Web form
+- Make the web form less ugly
+- Support more image types